nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Download the latest jar file (`docedex.jar`) from our [Github Releases](https://github.com/AY2223S2-CS2103T-F12-1/tp/releases/).
    ![DownloadDocedex](images/DownloadDocedex.png)

-3. Move the jar file to a Docedex's new folder
+3. Move the jar file to a folder where you want to store the data of the doctors and patients.
-   - Create a new folder called Docedex where you would like to house the application (e.g., Desktop, Documents, etc.).
+   - Create a new folder called (you can name it Docedex) where you would like to house the application (e.g., Desktop, Documents, etc.).
    - Move the downloaded jar file to this folder as shown below.
      - For Mac Users:
      ![DownloadDocedexMac](images/DownloadDocedexMac.png)